bebonia/Disaster-Response-Pipeline-Project/README.md

 # Disaster Response Pipeline Project

 ## Introduction
 This project is project 2 - Disaster Reponse Pipeline for Udacity's Data Scientist Nanodegree.
-The project will users to classify disaster messages into different categories including medical, infrastructure and supply (full list of categories available in the application)
+The project will allow users to classify disaster messages into different categories including medical, infrastructure and supply (full list of categories available in the application)

 Three visualisations have been included:
 1. Genre Counts - This is a count of messages split by genre used in the training set for the model.